BBC Reports by 8 Violet

 It has been said that the percentage of schools that do not recycle is increasing!
 However some schools recycle paper while other schools don’t do this.
 We think that we should encourage schools to recycle and inform them about the positives about recycling it looks like schools do not have enough funds to provide the students with the programme of recycling.
 This means that the council in their area should provide them with the sufficient funds to run this programme.
 This means that they might encourage more students to participate in recycling.
 Also if we don’t recycle we might soon run out of natural resources on earth.
 An example is oil which is needed to make plastic!

-Although Rooks Heath College, the school I am studying in, does not recycle plastic they do support in recycling paper, which is good compared to other schools!
+Although Rooks Heath School, the school I am studying in, does not recycle plastic they do support in recycling paper, which is good compared to other schools!

 To support this article I interviewed some of the teachers who said that: